-In contrast, deaths from cancer have been on the increase throughout almost the entire period, and in 2018 accounted for 28 per cent of all reported deaths, and is the most common cause of death.
-Deaths from pneumonia and chronic obstructive pulmonary disease (COPD) continued to increase for many years, but have since levelled off.
+In contrast, deaths from cancer have been on the increase throughout almost the entire period.
+Cancer has been the most common cause of death from 2017 onwards, and in 2020 accounted for 28 per cent of all reported deaths.
+Deaths from lung diseases such as pneumonia and chronic obstructive pulmonary disease (COPD) continued to increase for many years, but have since levelled off, and fell markedly in 2020.
 Deaths with dementia as the underlying cause of death have risen steadily over the last ten years along with the increasing life expectancy of the population, but some of the registered increase may also be related to the increase in knowledge on the subject.